Unity-Technologies/MeshSyncDCCPlugins/Documentation~/en/Installation.md

 ## 3ds Max

-1. Locate the appropriate zip file for 3ds Max from the folder under `Packages/MeshSync DCC Plugins/Editor/Plugins~` using a file explorer and uncompress the zip file.
+1. Open `Packages/MeshSync DCC Plugins/Editor/Plugins~` folder using a file explorer and uncompress the appropriate zip file for 3ds Max.
 1. Start 3ds Max
 1. Copy *MeshSyncClient3dsMax.dlu* that corresponds to the used version of 3ds Max into one of the following directories: